ADBMS620/Data-cloud02/docs/week-1/insertion-sort.md

 ---
 ## Insertion Sort

+Insertion sort is a comparison-based sorting algorithm that builds the final sorted array one element at a time by inserting each element into its correct position within the already sorted portion of the array.

+# Goals
+By the end of this lesson, you should be able to:

+* Describe insertion sort algorithm and ways to optimise it.
+* Implement insertion sort algorithm to sort a sequence of number.

+Keywords
+ * sorting
+ * insertion sort

-Insertion sort is another algorithm that solves the same problem.
+Insertion sort is another algorithm that solves the same problem as bubble sort.
 Let's start by looking at the same test case.

 ### Test Case